eugestumm/PajubaDigitalArchive/pages/about.md

 # About this Project

 This digital archive is part of [Euge Stumm](https://eugestumm.github.io)’s Ph.D. dissertation on gender and sexual dissident language assemblages in Latin America.
 The development of the corpus data was supervised by Professor Steven Butterman and the implementation of this website was supervised by Professor Susanna Allés-Torrent.
+We are currently working on a bilingual version (in Portuguese) of this project.

 This project aims at providing scholars and general audiences with:
 * 1\) a departure point for understanding and learning Pajubá